maxkagamine/wsl-tools/README.md

 > Note that the `-i`/`-I` and `-d` options from [`rm`](https://linux.die.net/man/1/rm) are not currently implemented here.

 > [!NOTE]
 > If you get an "Element not found." error when trying to recycle files in the WSL filesystem, try `wsl.exe --update` and/or restarting.
-This appears to be a bug in WSL ([microsoft/WSL#12444](https://github.com/microsoft/WSL/issues/12444), [microsoft/WSL#11252](https://github.com/microsoft/WSL/issues/11252)).
+This is a bug in older versions of WSL. ([microsoft/WSL#12444](https://github.com/microsoft/WSL/issues/12444), [microsoft/WSL#11252](https://github.com/microsoft/WSL/issues/11252))

 ```
 Usage: recycle [OPTIONS] <PATHS>...